ruuda/blog/posts/the-numeric-type-alignment-chart.md

 Because RCL aims to generate configuration for any application that accepts json, yaml, or toml, it can’t assume that the presence or absence of a decimal point is irrelevant.
+Like Python,
+and unlike Javascript,
-It should never silently insert or remove decimal points.
+RCL should never silently insert or remove decimal points.

-[R<!---->C<!---->L is gradually typed.][types]
+## Types

+[R<!---->C<!---->L features a gradual type system.][types]
 The goal of the type system is to prevent bugs, and to make code more self-documenting.
 Because decimal points matter, it would be useful to distinguish between ints and floats in the type system.

+Say we’re configuring `CPUSchedulingPriority` for a systemd service.
+It is not obvious from the name that the value has to be integral.
+If we could type the field as `Int`, rather than just `Number`, that moves one constraint out of the documentation, and into the code where it can be mechanically enforced.
+On the other hand,
+valid scheduling priorities range from 1 through 99, and a mere `Int` does not encode _that_.

+Where is the boundary between what is useful to model in the type system, and what should just be an assertion?
+If there is an integer type,
+should there also be an unsigned integer type?
+Types for integers of various sizes?
+Full-blown refinement types?
+My feeling when I started writing this post was that a distinction between int and float would be useful, but the more I think about it, the less I am convinced that it’s worth the cost.
+Which cost?
+Let’s dive into the trade-offs.

 ## Wishlist